 Together, the three fields of the Examination must include more than one discipline or linguistic area.
 For example, for a student in Japanese history, one of the minor fields could be in Chinese or Korean history, or it could be in a different discipline of Japanese studies such as literature, art, or religion.
 Minor fields may also be taken in cultures unrelated to the major field, or to East Asian Studies in general.

 In preparation for the Examination, students need to decide on their three fields and identify three appropriate faculty members to serve on the Examination committee.
 Typically, this is done in consultation with the student’s adviser and the Director of Graduate Studies.

 Students should notify the Director of Graduate Studies about the planned date of the Examination and about the members of the committee.
-Students should meet with all members of the committee at least one semester before the examination, and, ideally, before that.
+Students should be in regular contact with the supervisor of their exams during the semester before the examination, and, ideally, before that.
 Examiners expect students to keep in contact with them, but the onus is on the student to set up appointments and keep on schedule.
 These meetings are necessary for the student to obtain a clear idea about the scope of the individual fields and to agree on a reading list.
-Depending on the field, students are either given reading lists or are asked to develop such lists and then have them discussed and approved by the respective member of the faculty.
+Depending on the field, students are either given reading lists or are asked to develop such lists in conversation with the respective member of the faculty.
 Communication with the faculty examiner is crucial to succeeding in the general exam.